OpenGuilds/API-Documentation/source/includes/_batches.md

 Canceling a batch is made with a delete request.
 We delete the contents of the batch but keep a record of it being canceled.

-Refunds will be given for data that have not yet been contracted by workers.
+Refunds will be given for data that have not yet been accepted by [Members](#the-member-object).

 ### HTTP Request